seaneshbaugh/kentouzu/README.md

 # Kentouzu

 Kentouzu is a Ruby gem that lets you create draft versions of your ActiveRecord models upon saving.
 If you're developing a publishing approval queue then Kentouzu just might be what you need.
 It's heavily based off the wonderful [paper_trail](https://github.com/airblade/paper_trail) gem.
 In fact, much of the code for this gem was pretty much lifted line for line from paper_trail (because it works beautifully).
-You should definitely check out paper_trail and it's source.
+You should definitely check out paper_trail and its source.
 It's a nice clean example of a gem that hooks into Rails.

 ## Rails Version